Bouchard: 'Cheater' Sharapova should be banned for life - News 12 Now

 Bouchard went a step further, and even criticized the women’s tour for allowing her back.

 “I think from the WTA it sends the wrong message to young kids: ‘Cheat and we will welcome you back with open arms.’
-I don’t think that’s right and definitely she is not someone I can say I look up to anymore,” the Canadian said last week.
+I don’t think that’s right and definitely she is not someone I can say I look up to anymore,” Bouchard said last week.

-WTA CEO Steve Simon, speaking to German broadcaster ZDF over the weekend before Bouchard’s comments became available, said Sharapova had “served her suspension.”
+WTA CEO Steve Simon, speaking to German broadcaster ZDF over the weekend before Bouchard’s comments became available, said Sharapova paid the price for using the banned substance meldonium.

 “I don’t think a suspension should wipe out the career’s worth of work,” Simon said.